 Here is our round-up of the best restaurants in East Iceland (updated May 2020)…

 Renowned for its hearty fish soup (perfect after hitting one of the many hiking trails in the area), Alfacafe also offers Icelandic seafood tapas and homemade bread, cakes and pastries – served up on stone platters.
 The earthy, organic theme continues throughout the café – all the furnishings are made from local rock and wood and there’s a small shop selling stone puffins and elves – a nod towards two of Borgafjordur Eystri’s most famous inhabitants.

 Eldhusid Restaurant, Lake Hotel (formerly Guesthouse Egilsstadir), Egilsstadir

-This atmospheric restaurant oozes style and sophistication, but it’s still firmly rooted in Icelandic produce – in fact, the owners are so proud of their agricultural heritage that you’ll find a booklet on your table introducing local farmers and suppliers.
-The signature three-course Farm Food Direct menu starts with slow-cooked char with parsley cream, followed by beef tenderloin with horseradish mushrooms and languoustine hollandaise, rounded off by skyr from the farm with birch flavour, blueberries and meringue.
+This atmospheric restaurant oozes style and sophistication, but it’s still firmly rooted in using Icelandic produce – in fact, the owners are so proud of their agricultural heritage that you’ll find a booklet on your table introducing local farmers and suppliers.
+The signature three-course Farm Food Direct menu starts with slow-cooked char with parsley cream, followed by beef tenderloin with horseradish mushrooms and langoustine hollandaise, rounded off by skyr from the farm with birch flavour, blueberries and meringue.
 The beef (home-reared on the farm of course) might just be the most tender you’ve ever tasted.
-For a lunchtime snack, meanwhile, try the Icelandic scone with char, smoked caviar and a parsley paste.
+If you are looking for a lighter, lunchtime snack try the Icelandic scone with char, smoked caviar and a parsley paste.